NixOS/nix/doc/manual/source/release-notes/rl-2.32.md

 # Release 2.32.0 (2025-10-06)

+## Incompatible changes

+- Removed support for daemons and clients older than Nix 2.0 [#13951](https://github.com/NixOS/nix/pull/13951)

+  We have dropped support in the daemon worker protocol for daemons and clients that don't speak at least version 18 of the protocol.
+This first Nix release that supports this version is Nix 2.0, released in February 2018.

+- Derivation JSON format now uses store path basenames only [#13570](https://github.com/NixOS/nix/issues/13570) [#13980](https://github.com/NixOS/nix/pull/13980)

+  Experience with many JSON frameworks (e.g. nlohmann/json in C++, Serde in Rust, and Aeson in Haskell) has shown that the use of the store directory in JSON formats is an impediment to systematic JSON formats, because it requires the serializer/deserializer to take an extra paramater (the store directory).

+  We ultimately want to rectify this issue with all JSON formats to the extent allowed by our stability promises.
+To start with, we are changing the JSON format for derivations because the `nix derivation` commands are — in addition to being formally unstable — less widely used than other unstable commands.

+  See the documentation on the [JSON format for derivations](@docroot@/protocols/json/derivation.md) for further details.

 - C API: `nix_get_attr_name_byidx`, `nix_get_attr_byidx` take a `nix_value *` instead of `const nix_value *` [#13987](https://github.com/NixOS/nix/pull/13987)

   In order to accommodate a more optimized internal representation of attribute set merges these functions require a mutable `nix_value *` that might be modified on access.
 This does *not* break the ABI of these functions.

+## New features

 - C API: Add lazy attribute and list item accessors [#14030](https://github.com/NixOS/nix/pull/14030)